ckormanyos/real-time-cpp/examples/chapter16_08/readme.md

 is 40 characters in width by 4 lines and is, in fact, controlled as two individual displays packed together.

-The realease version of this software is intended to run on our target with the 8-bit microcontroller, as shown below.
+The release version of this software is intended to run on our target with the 8-bit microcontroller, as shown below.
 On this system, it takes approximately $15~\text{s}$ on average to find each single new pseudo-random 128-bit prime.